CogView2: Faster and Better Text-to-Image Generation via Hierarchical Transformers

 \section{Discussion}

-\textbf{Auto-regressive or Diffusion?} Although GPTs achieved great success in text generation, diffusion models become increasingly popular in image generation.
-Here we compare diffusion models with auto-regressive models from the aspect of speed, the largest disadvantage of the auto-regressive models discussed in the section~\ref{sec:intro}.
+\textbf{Autoregressive or Diffusion?} Although GPTs achieved great success in text generation, diffusion models are becoming increasingly popular in image generation.
+Here we compare diffusion models with autoregressive models from the aspect of speed, the largest disadvantage of the autoregressive models discussed in the section~\ref{sec:intro}.
 With the same architecture, diffusion models require more FLOPs but have a high degree of parallelism.
 They can also make a trade-off between the quality and time consumption by manually scheduling the stride of sampling.
-For example, Glide~\cite{nichol2021glide} samples 250 diffusion steps for evaluation, and 27 steps for interactive sampling to reduce the latency to 15s.
-Auto-regressive models must generate the image token-by-token, but our LoPAR can upsample the image with a high parallelism degree, so that (potentially) we can reduce the time cost by introducing more hierarchies to design models much faster than diffusion models.
+For example, Glide~\cite{nichol2021glide} samples 250 diffusion steps for evaluation, and 27 steps for interactive sampling, to reduce the latency to 15s.
+Autoregressive models must generate the image token-by-token, but our LoPAR can upsample the image with a high parallelism degree, so that (potentially) we can reduce the time cost by introducing more hierarchies to design models much faster than diffusion models.

-\textbf{Comparison between DALL-E-2 and CogView2.} DALL-E-2 is a recently released work for text-to-image generation on $1024\times 1024$ resolution.
-Although its probabilistic model and architecture are quite different from CogView2, they share the same spirit -- hierarchical generation.
-Its quality gain over CogView2 is mainly originated from a third-level super-resolution and a ``zeroth''-level image prior generation.
-Moreover, DALL-E-2 is trained on 650M text-image pairs, about $20\times$ the size of CogView2, which might also influence the performance.
+\textbf{Comparison between DALL-E-2 and CogView2.} DALL-E-2~\cite{ramesh2022hierarchical} is a recently released concurrent work for text-to-image generation on $1024\times 1024$ resolution.
+Although its probabilistic model and architecture are quite different from those of CogView2, they share the same spirit -- hierarchical generation.
+CogView2 is able to synthesize similar scenes according to the limited demos of DALL-E-2, e.g. ``lion teacher'' (Figure~\ref{fig:teaser}) vs. ``panda scientist'' (DALL-E-2), even though CogView-2 is trained only about 5\% of the total data used by DALL-E-2.
+Its main difference compared to CogView2 is a third-level super-resolution and a ``zeroth''-level image prior generation.
+Since to train a third-level super-resolution is resource-consuming and slightly engineering, we leave it for future work.